ljodea/dgrtwo.github.com/_posts/2017-4-26-exploratory_data_analysis_of_board_documents_at_the_green_climate_fund.md

 Now we can find out the relative importance of the word "climate", disambiguated from usage which is just a repetition of the fund's name.

 ![center](/figs/2017-4-26-exploratory_data_analysis_of_board_documents_at_the_green_climate_fund/tidycount2-1.png)

 Wow!
 It turns out that the word "climate", independent of usage as part of the name of the Fund, is the third most common word.
-It's a good job we didn't remove it out of hand.

 You might wonder why we didn't remove the word "project" since it is so common.
 This is because frequency of usage has changed a lot over time, unlike the other words we removed.

+***

 ### How has word usage changed over time?

 Let's look at changes in usage for a few words which might be interesting to us: "secretariat", "project" and "risk".

 Plotting statistical transformations of word frequency can help us see these changes over time.
 Below you can see the bare frequenciess on top, followed by a log10 scale in the middle, and finally a squre root coordinate transform beneath.